 Open Letter to Fellow Citizens of the World — Saving Lives, Making Quality Education/Healthcare Affordable & Accessible

-An Open Letter to Fellow Citizens of the World from Krishnan Suthanthiran, President/Founder of TeamBest Global Companies & Best Cure FoundationWASHINGTON, DC, USA, June 16, 2021 /EINPresswire.com/ -- Health is wealth, a healthy person has many wishes, but a sick person has only one wish — to be healthy.
+An Open Letter to Fellow Citizens of the World from Krishnan Suthanthiran, President/Founder of TeamBest Global Companies & Best Cure FoundationOTTAWA, ONTARIO, CANADA, June 16, 2021 /EINPresswire.com/ -- Health is wealth, a healthy person has many wishes, but a sick person has only one wish — to be healthy.
 Education is the most effective way to eliminate poverty, promote global understanding and peace.
 A college education should not be a "debt sentence for life" to our young adults.

 Life is a gift from our parents.
 We can look at every opportunity as an obstacle, or every obstacle as an opportunity to make our own lives and others better, safer and healthier.
 Who, what and where we are have a lot to do with the choices we made, as well as the ones we did not.
 Our career and community service are the outcome of what we do with the gift of life from our parents.